Migrant shelter made of shipping containers opens in France's Calais

 Toilets and showers for those housed there will be accessible at an existing facility now reserved for women and children.

-French authorities say the containers are a good solution because the dunes are unsuitable for traditional foundations, but even this level of permanence may be a political football.
+French authorities say the containers are a good solution because the dunes are unsuitable for traditional foundations, but even this level of permanence may be a political soccer.

 A building in nearby Sangatte housed as many as 2,000 refugees before it was shut down in 2002 under pressure from local residents and after the French and British governments agreed it was encouraging illegal immigration to Britain.